Roadshows are Becoming a Key Tactic for ABM Strategies

 1. Understand Your Audience

 Most generally take this step for granted, but sparing some time to map out your target audience helps build the foundation of your decision-making for the entire event planning process.
-ABM has the advantage of being data-driven, so gathering general demographic information should be relatively simple.
+ABM has the advantage of being data-driven, so gathering general demographic information should be relatively straightforward.
 We ask that you also try to think of the psychographics of your invitees as well.
 Psychographics consist of a person’s interests, motivations, and tastes that determine their lifestyle choices and overall attitude and opinions.

 Consider both demographics and psychographics when selecting your main attraction for the roadshow.
-If you are catering to a technical audience in an industry that has little free-time, consider a product demo alongside a lunch so they don’t have to take extra time out of their day to attend.
+If you are catering to a technical audience in an industry that has little free-time, consider a product demo alongside a lunch, so they don’t have to take extra time out of their day to attend.
 Younger audiences may not respond as well to a golf tournament, but might be interested in a Top Chef cooking challenge hosted by one of the winners.

-Whatever your audiences demographics and psychographics are, getting a clear image of who you’re trying to attract to the roadshow is imperative to forming your communication strategy, graphic design, and event structure as a whole.
+Whatever your audience demographics and psychographics are, getting a clear image of who you’re trying to attract to the roadshow is imperative to forming your communication strategy, graphic design, and event structure as a whole.

 2. Communicate Effectively